pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 trait Trait: ?Sized {}
 ```

-This is so that trait objects can implement the trait.
+This is so that trait objects can impl the trait.
 Again, all of the nitty gritty details are in [Sizedness in Rust](./sizedness-in-rust.md).